The uncertainty of a tournament draw: Insights from the Champions League: A case study: the 2024/25 reform of the UEFA Champions League

-The impact of the draw in a tournament design is quantified by computing, for each team, the \emph{standard deviation} of qualifying probabilities for the Round of 16 over multiple possible draw outcomes.
-Indeed, if the qualifying probabilities for a team are roughly the same over all draws, the standard deviation remains low, reflecting that the impact of the draw is small.
-On the other hand, if the qualifying probabilities for a team vary significantly over the draws, the standard deviation will be high, indicating that the impact of the draw is large.

-In particular, we generate 1000 draws both for the old and new designs separately.
-For each of these draws, 1000 sets of match outcomes (called a \emph{scenario}) are simulated as described in Section~\ref{Sec42}.
-Given a draw and a team, the qualifying probability of the team is given by the relative frequency of the scenarios where the team qualifies for the Round of 16.
-Next, the standard deviation of these 1000 qualifying probabilities (one for each draw) measures the impact of the draw for a given team.
-Finally, for each team $i$, the impact of the 2024/25 reform on the effect of the draw is computed as the standard deviation of the draw in the new design ($\sigma_i^n$) minus the standard deviation of the draw in the old design ($\sigma_i^o$) such that both designs use a seeding based on UEFA club coefficients as discussed in Section~\ref{Sec41}.
+Following Section~\ref{Sec3}, we generate $K = 1000$ random draws for both the old and new designs separately as described in the Appendix.
+For each of these draws, $M = 1000$ random sets of match outcomes are simulated as described in Section~\ref{Sec43}.
+The effect of the draw is computed as the standard deviation of the draw in the new design ($\sigma_i^n$) minus the standard deviation of the draw in the old design ($\sigma_i^o$), such that both designs use a seeding based on UEFA club coefficients as discussed in Section~\ref{Sec42}.
 We label this $\Delta V_i = \sigma_i^n - \sigma_i^o$.

-However, the 2024/25 reform has several elements (see Section~\ref{Sec3}) that may influence the impact of the draw.
+The 2024/25 reform has several elements (see Section~\ref{Sec41}) that may influence draw uncertainty.
 Therefore, a decomposition procedure is proposed to disentangle these effects for each individual team.
 For each team $i$, we distinguish three components:

 \begin{enumerate}